aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   Returns: None

   Raises:
-  * 200: The system configuration was set successfully successfully.
+  * 200: The system configuration was set successfully.
   * 400: Bad Request
   * 500: Internal server error - an input value is invalid